 After seeing the 1000 Islands from a distance, it was time to hit the water and explore them close up.
-Our half day kayaking excursion was absolutely fantastic.
+My half-day kayaking excursion was absolutely fantastic.
 Great for beginners like myself, our guide was fantastic at keeping us together as well as educating us on the area – there are so many little areas to see and enjoy!

-The hustle and bustle of everyday life can make us neglect ourselves.
-Take some time away from your responsibilities and enjoy a mental health day… and I’d say a spa day is a perfect way to do so!
+Ontario isn’t just an outdoorsy destination!
+While we all want to make the most of summer while it’s here, the hustle and bustle of everyday life can make us neglect ourselves.
+Take some time away from your responsibilities and pamper yourself… I’d say a spa day is a perfect way to do so!

 Those of you who say Ontario is boring – think again!
 With plenty of bold activities like treetop trekking, ziplines, aerial parks and more, you’ll be sure to have an adventure you’ll never forget!

-My pick was Scenic Caves Nature Adventures as it’s a fantastic spot for an adventure.
-I highly suggest their eco adventure tour where you admire the ground from above with some treetop trekking, fly like a bird with some ziplining, and explore their beautiful caves.
+One of those destinations is Scenic Caves Nature Adventures in Collingwood.
+I highly suggest their eco-adventure tour where you admire the ground from above with some treetop trekking, fly like a bird with some ziplining, and explore their beautiful caves.
 Unconvinced?
 Read all about my experience & you’ll be signing up for the next tour!